 Summer Pre-College Drama

-Students are expected to fulfill all the requirements of the program in which they are enrolled, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.
+Students are expected to fulfill all the requirements of the program in which they're enrolled, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.

 Optional workshops and Master’s classes are held in the evenings, Monday through Thursday.
 Weekends are intended for homework, independent rehearsal and Student Life activities.

-Please remember that there is an academic component to the Pre-College Drama Program.
-Students are required to take Dramatic Literature, and may not drop this course.
+Please remember that there's an academic component to Pre-College Drama.
+Students from all options are required to take Dramatic Literature.

-The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, styles and dramatic literature, with courses in playwriting, directing, acting for the camera, tap and improvisation available as electives.
+The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, acting Shakespeare and dramatic literature, with a choice of one course in playwriting, directing, acting for the camera, tap and improvisation available as electives.